vitorgalvao/tiny-scripts/README.md

 Script to calculate the total running time of multiple media files, presenting the output in a human-readable way

 ### labelcolor
-Script to change label color of files in OS X
+Script to change label color of files in macOS

 ### lovecolor
 Script to get color palette from colourlovers and format it to use in processing